Observational Study and Core Experiment

 Note that the number of replicates per treatment (and blocks) can be increased or decreased on a site-specific basis as long as there is a full set of all 10 treatments in at least one block and all eight nutrient treatments in all blocks.
 For example, within-site replication can be reduced if necessary by only replicating exclosures in one block (two exclosures at a site) and maintaining three full blocks of the nutrient treatments.

-To assess multiple resource limitation, three nutrient addition treatments (Nitrogen, Phosphorus, Potassium plus Other nutrients), each with two levels (Control, Added), will be crossed in a factorial design, for a total of 8 treatment combinations (Tables 1 & 2).
-For the nutrient addition treatments, we chose forms of N, P and K+ that are readily available and inexpensive (Table 2).
-Each will be applied at relatively high rates, 10, 20 and 10 g m-2 respectively, which are comparable to previous studies (Table 2).
+To assess multiple resource limitation, three nutrient addition treatments (Nitrogen, Phosphorus, Potassium plus Other nutrients), each with two levels (Control, Added), will be crossed in a factorial design, for a total of 8 treatment combinations (Table 1).
+For the nutrient addition treatments, we chose forms of N, P and K+ that are readily available and inexpensive.
+Each will be applied at a relatively high rate, 10 g m-2, which is comparable to previous studies.

 Each 25-m2 plot will be divided into four equal-sized 2.5 x 2.5 m subplots, with one dedicated to the core sampling (see below), one to additional site-specific studies, and the remaining two for future network-level research (Fig. 1).
 The experiment also may be expanded by adding additional treatments, such as a drought treatment using rainout shelters or insecticide/fungicide treatments.